akazukin5151/koneko/README.md

 ## Features

-* Filter modes in koneko main should go back to main screen on 'q' key
 * Offline mode: Use `lscat_app` as a base for offline mode, rather than `koneko`
     - [x] Handle moving around pages
     - [x] Mode 2 dirs in lscat_app should do something (currently does nothing)